quicwg/base-drafts/draft-ietf-quic-transport.md

 Sending the first STREAM or STREAM_DATA_BLOCKED frame causes a send stream to enter the "Send" state.
-An implementation might choose to defer allocating a Stream ID to a send stream until it sends the first frame and enters this state, which can allow for better stream prioritization.
+An implementation might choose to defer allocating a stream ID to a send stream until it sends the first frame and enters this state, which can allow for better stream prioritization.

 The sending part of a bidirectional stream initiated by a peer (type 0 for a